This is part 1 of 3 of the motivation series.

 We all feel like giving up on our goals sometimes.

-It´s the mindset paired with constant action towards the goal which separates the people reaching their goal and realizing their dream from the people who just give up on the way.
+It’s the mindset paired with constant action towards the goal which separates the people reaching their goal and realizing their dream from the people who just stay dreamers.

 Therefore acknowledge your fear and keep on moving forward anyway.